openkim/openkim-items-wiki/wiki/models/8843/4314/6310/002/MO_884343146310_002/wikipage.md

 Parameters of this potential are given in Table 5 of the article cited below.
-Note that the authors warn that this potential is specifically intended for studying radiation damage and point defects in Fe-rich compounds of FeP, and ahsould not necessarily be expected to be transferable to other scenarios.
+Note that the authors warn that this potential is specifically intended for studying radiation damage and point defects in Fe-rich compounds of FeP, and should not necessarily be expected to be transferable to other scenarios.
 Specifically, they note that no properties of pure phosphorous or phosphorous-rich FeP were used in the fitting process.

 **Data used in fitting:**